Kawarau-River-Rafting New Zealand

 The Kawarau River in New Zealand moves through the eastern sections of this chocolate box country and crosses the steep Kawarau Gorge.
 The river then joins up with Lake Dunstan, located close to Cromwell.
 Owing to its intense water quantity for which the river stands to attain the fame of being the water body of largest volume in the country, the river indeed is a rafter’s paradise!
 With mild waters present all through the watercourse, the river brings in remarkable rapids of Class II and III.

 Since the river is characterized with calm torrents, it is ideal for beginners and novices.
 Spotted with various rapids all through its course, the Kawarau River offers these magnificent torrents to add to the excitement of your trip.
-Some of the most significant whitewaters of the river include “Smiths Falls”, “Twin Bridges” and “Do Little Do Nothing”.
+Some of the most significant whitewater of the river include “Smiths Falls”, “Twin Bridges” and “Do Little Do Nothing”.
 Other than these popular rapids, the most noteworthy torrent of this waterway stands to be the 400 km “Chinese Dog Leg” rapid.

-The Kawarau River with its softer curls and frothy whitewaters brings in ample thrill and fun to all passionate rafters.
+The Kawarau River with its softer curls and frothy whitewater brings in ample thrill and fun to all passionate rafters.
 However, the rapids alone are not the show stealers, the breathtaking scenery by the riverside can also make you ecstatic!
 The picturesque locations on the riverbanks will leave you dazzled and wonderstruck.
 You can experience never-before thrill, as you sway beneath the historic Kawarau Bungy Bridge.
-The brilliant combination of exotic locations and beautiful calm whitewaters makes this river the ultimate place for conducting invigorating rafting expedition.
+The brilliant combination of exotic locations and beautiful calm whitewater makes this river the ultimate place for conducting invigorating rafting expedition.

 Best suited for beginners, the Kawarau River is perfect for family trips as well.
 So, once you plan to make a move towards fantastic New Zealand and love to explore the incredible waters there, the mesmerizing Kawarau River comes up as a great option to pick.